Ukrainian ship Pereyaslav: History of the ship

 A small hydrographic vessel with a serial number 701 was built in the dock of the shipyard factory "Baltic" in Klaipeda city of Lithuanian SSR on 5 November 1985.
 The vessel, known by the USSR Navy as GS-13, was launched on 30 November 1986.
 On 24 December 1986 the crew began living on the ship.
 The first team was formed from the personnel of the special purpose units - 15 soldiers.
 The command structure was formed from officers of reconnaissance ships with marine specialties.
 The first commander of the ship was the captain of the 3rd rank Oboloshev.

 The first course task the crew passed with a mark "good" directly on the plant to the command of battalion of reconnaissance ships which were stationed in Baltiysk city.
 On 30 May 1987 the ship headed for Leningrad, where it was moored near the bridge of Lieutenant Schmidt.
 On 1 June, the ship began the transition by inland waterways to the Black Sea, escorted by tug.

 The transition was made by the Neva River - Lake Ladoga - the Svir River - Lake Onega - Volga-Baltic channel - channel Beloozersk - Rybinsk Reservoir - River Volga - Don River - Sea of Azov - Kerch strait - Black Sea - Sevastopol.
-In October, the ship moved to the military port of Ochakiv city, where it was subordinated to the 17th separate crew of special purpose of the Black Sea Fleet (today 73rd Marine Center of Special Operations of the Ukrainian Navy).
+In October, the ship moved to the military port of Ochakiv city, where it was subordinated to the 17th separate crew of special purpose of the Black Sea Fleet (today 73rd Naval Special Operations Center (Ukraine)).